Scripture Matthew 4:18-22; Mark 1:16-20;

 As Jesus was walking beside the Sea of Galilee, he saw two brothers, Simon called Peter and his brother Andrew.
 They were casting a net into the lake, for they were fishermen.
 19 "Come, follow me," Jesus said, "and I will make you fishers of men."
 20 At once they left their nets and followed him.
 21 Going on from there, he saw two other brothers, James son of Zebedee and his brother John.
 They were in a boat with their father Zebedee, preparing their nets.
 Jesus called them, 22 and immediately they left the boat and their father and followed him.

-What is wrong with this picture?
+is wrong with this picture?
 Everything!
-Either Jesus has cult powers, or these fishermen hated fishing.
+Either Jesus has cult powers, or these

 Notice that it already says 2 brothers, “Simon called Peter”.
 Jesus is the one who named him Peter.
 This could be commentary (like, Judas, the one who would betray him) or it could be showing us a chronology not immediately apparent.